di/talks/pygotham_2017/talk.md

 ^ I learned two things about jmespath

-^ First, it's pronounces james path
+^ First, it's pronounced james path

-^ Which means he named it after himself and clearly i approve of that
+^ Which means he named it after himself and clearly, as someone who wrote a language named DIVSPL, i approve of that

 ^ And second that it uses something called a "jmespath expression"